lveez/tradestrat/README.md

 [Patch Download](https://www.mediafire.com/file/3ezdhsn5wuc7smo/common_zombie_patch.ff/file)

 With the patch the only way to set the boxlocation is through binds in the config as you can't open the console.

+## Changes

+* Added ascension and shang boxes / perks.
+* Fixed bug with box animation
+* Tidied up code so could be used as patch
+* Sped up start of game
+* Added trade average hud
+* SPH now calculates when you kill the last zombie, instead of at the start of the next round